top of page

 Relationships in the online world, just like in person, take time to build.
 The content you share and the messages you send today might not lead to a client tomorrow, but they could lead to a client six months or even a year down the road.

-(In this blog post, I get specific about how consistent and proactive LinkedIn organic marketing helps you achieve your goal of generating leads for your small business.
-I share the right order to go in so you don't get stuck or feel lost exploring LinkedIn's endless features.)
+(In this blog post, I explain how consistent and proactive LinkedIn organic marketing helps you achieve your goal of generating leads for your consulting business.
+I share the right order to approach LinkedIn marketing so you don't get stuck or feel lost exploring LinkedIn's endless features.)

 You don't have to figure out your LinkedIn marketing alone.

-Step 1: When I start working with a small business owner, we always start with a Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.
+Step 1: When I start working with a consultant, we always start with my Done-For-You Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.

 This process takes about 3 weeks from start to finish, and provides you a profile that captures the attention of your ideal clients and gets them to take action.